IskandarGhobril/empanada/_sections/story1.md

   </div>

   <div class="text-side">
     <p>The violin plots tell us more. <strong>Bullish sentiment</strong> centers around 35-40% with occasional surges above 60%.
-It's symmetric — optimism can be extreme in either direction.</p>
+It's symmetric: optimism can be extreme in either direction.</p>
     <p><strong>Bearish sentiment</strong> is different.
-It clusters around 25-30% but shows a right skew — deep pessimism is rare, appearing only in acute stress episodes.</p>
+It clusters around 25-30% but shows a right skew.
+This indicates that deep pessimism is rare, appearing only in acute stress episodes.</p>
     <p><strong>Neutral sentiment</strong> is the most stable, consistently hovering near 30%.</p>
   </div>
 </div>